 Action to Take: Buy STMicroelectronics NV (NYSE:STM) at market and use a 40% stop loss to protect capital and profits.

-Although we will not be adding these companies to the Radical Technology Profits portfolio at this time, I wanted to share with you three additional companies capitalizing on this coming wealth:
+Although we will not be adding these companies to the Radical Technology Profits portfolio at this time, I wanted to share with you two additional companies capitalizing on this coming wealth:

 Atmel Corp.
 (NasdaqGS:ATML)